SoultionLss/OpenList-Desktop-fork/README_en.md

   [English](./README.md) | [中文](./README_zh.md)
 </div>

-## WIP
+## Attention

-This project is still under development and will soon release version 1.0.
+This project is in the early development stage, with a version number of 0.x.x.
+There may be significant changes and unstable features.

 ## 🔍 Overview

-OpenList Desktop is a powerful cross-platform desktop application that provides a user-friendly interface for managing OpenList services and integrating cloud storage through Rclone.
-Built with modern web technologies and Rust, it offers seamless file management, cloud storage mounting, and service monitoring capabilities.
+OpenList Desktop is a powerful cross-platform desktop application that provides a user-friendly interface for managing OpenList services and performing local mounts via Rclone.

 The application serves as a comprehensive solution for:

 - Managing OpenList file management services
 - Mounting and managing cloud storage (WebDAV)
-- Monitoring service health and performance
+- Monitoring service status and uptime
 - Providing system tray integration for background operations

 ## ✨ Features